-It’s the Danes’ first game without Morten Olsen, and a team missing a few key players are given a severe beating in Brussels.
+It’s the Danes’ first game after Morten Olsen’s final retirement, and a team missing a few key players are given a severe beating in Brussels.

 Piontek fields a full strength team this time, and the team comes back from 2-0 down to rescue a draw.
 Goals by Bartram and Heintze.
 Helt looks to be back in the team after being replaced by M. Olsen during spring.

 Line-up: Schmeichel – I Nielsen, L Olsen (c), K Nielsen – Sivebæk, M Laudrup, Helt, Bartram, Heintze – Povlsen (Frimann 75), B Laudrup.

 K. Nielsen (4′)

 A comprehensive win for Denmark against leaders Romania to put them in the driver’s seat ahead of the final game.
 It’s a testament to the Danes’ late found form in 1989.
 Brian Laudrup runs rampant against the Romanian defence, and Romania just don’t look comfortable in their unorthodox 4-5-1.

 Line-up (3-5-2): Schmeichel – I Nielsen (J Larsen h-t), L Olsen (c), K Nielsen – Sivebæk, M Laudrup, J Jensen, Bartram, Heintze – Povlsen, B Laudrup.